Fong20/TryHackMe/Cyber Security 101/Blue.md

 ![image](https://github.com/user-attachments/assets/3603c027-5f7c-4016-b606-545d9ccb3f8e)

 ## Escalate phase
+Once we have obtained access to the targeted machine, we shall escalate priviledges to gain further access to the system.

 Background the shell

 ![image](https://github.com/user-attachments/assets/2c9a4fc8-a76b-402f-bf78-196187d658d8)

-To perform more features on the targeted machine, we need to convert the shell to meterpreter shell in metasploit.
-We can use the following command `post/multi/manage/shell_to_meterpreter`
+The question states that to perform more features on the targeted machine, we need to convert the shell to meterpreter shell in metasploit.
+We can do this by using the following command `post/multi/manage/shell_to_meterpreter`

 ![image](https://github.com/user-attachments/assets/70342ff5-baa1-44cf-af27-ad4f1135e982)